mjatti/pepinho/README.md

 ## What is pepinho?

 Pepinho is a pet project aiming to improve specific features and usability issues in the Peppi virtual student desktop.
-This project takes the deployment in at the University of Oulu into account, but is likely useful elsewhere too.
+Pepinho specifically explores the version used by the University of Oulu, but work done here likely useful elsewhere too.

 ## What is Peppi?